 So those are the advantages and disadvantages of both smart hubs.
-Judging from the charts above, both products have pretty cool advantages and a few cons.
+Both products have pretty cool pros and a few cons.
 If compared, Wink and SmartThings have quite similar stats.

 Unfortunately, Wink doesn’t offer its users an environment like this.
-All you can do here is reaching out to support team and speak directly to a Wink representative.
+All you can do here is reach out to the support team and speak directly to a Wink representative.
 The good thing is that those guys are professional and are likely to help you solve the issues you’re facing.

-Alternatively, instead of visiting the community of SmartThings, you can also reach out to the company and ask questions to the support team.
+Alternatively, instead of visiting the community of SmartThings, you can also reach out to the company’s customer care with any inquiries.
 The customer care area of SmartThings is outstanding.
 I’ve contacted them a few times and always received professional answers and tips.

 Before concluding our comparison article, we’d like to present a detailed chart that shows the full features of both smart hubs.
-With this, you can know how Wink and ST compare and understand the main differnce between both products.
+With this, you can know how Wink and ST compare and understand the main differentiators.

-So both smart hubs are wonderfully constructed, best-sellers and highly-rated products.
+So both smart hubs are wonderfully constructed, best-selling and highly-rated products.
 Purchasing either of these hubs will surely meet and even exceed your expectations.
-Both Wink and SmartThings have thousands of satisfied customers and are regarded as the best products in the industry.
+Both Wink and SmartThings have thousands of satisfied customers and are top products in the industry.

-Both have their own drawbacks but overall, Wink and ST will not disappoint you since they are a-thousand-time-tested smart hubs with enormous customer bases.
+Both have their drawbacks, but overall, Wink and ST will not disappoint you since they are a-thousand-time-tested smart hubs with enormous customer bases.

 The Bottom Line

-Wink 2 has much improved compared to the predecessor hub.
-Now it has a sleeker design, more capabilities, features and higher durability.
-Wink 2 is regarded as a huge success and some even consider it as the best product on the market.
+Wink 2 has much improved compared to its predecessor hub.
+Now it has a sleeker design, more capabilities and features and higher durability.
+People widely consider Wink 2 as a huge success, and some even think of it as the best product on the market.

 Wink’s mobile application makes it easy for newbie users to connect all their smart devices.
 But SmartThings’ app is designed to be easier to navigate.
 Plus, it’s more intuitive.

-The good part is that both smart hubs can be paired with all the popular smart devices on the market.
-They support all the major names and on top of this, both support Z-Wave and Zigbee.
-While we slightly prefer the SmartThings, before making the purchase, it’s essential for you to check if these products work with devices you own or plan to purchase.
+The good part is that both smart hubs integrate with all the popular smart devices on the market.
+They support all the major names, and on top of this, both support Z-Wave and Zigbee.
+While we slightly prefer the SmartThings, before making any purchase it’s essential to check if these products work with devices you own or plan to purchase.